You have skipped the navigation, tab for page content

 While the Blues ultimately won by 22 points in the 2005 decider, the win did not come easy.

 Queensland spent much of the opening 20 minutes on the attack and had NSW scrambling to prevent an early try.
-The Blues eventually turned the tide and promptly rolled down the field before five-eighth Braith Anasta opened the scoring.
+The Blues eventually turned the tide and rolled down the field before five-eighth Braith Anasta scored the opening try of the match.

 Buderus knew in the moment how important the early defensive stand was and said there will come a point in Wednesday night's decider when the team's character will be tested.